yukihane/prefs/eclipse/README.md

 * Insert spaces for tabs: ON
 * Show whitespace characters: ON

+## General > Java > Editor > Save Actions

+* Perform the selected actions on save: ON
+  * Format source code: ON
+    * Format edited lines
+  * Organize imports: OFF
+  * Additional actions: ON

+### Code Organizeing

+* Remove trailing whitespace: ON
+  * All lines

+### Code Style

+* Use modifier 'final' where possible: ON
+  * Private fields: ON
+  * Parameter: ON
+  * Local variables: ON

+# Unnecessary Code

+* Remove redundant type arguments: ON

 # Java > Code Style > Formatter

 ## Indentation